Sacrifice (2016 film): Cast

+Production

+Filming locations included Harristown House, County Kildare, Ireland (internal décor and furnishings).

 Reviews

 According to Neurotic Monkey of Tiny Mix Tapes, "Sacrifice isn’t a bad film, it’s just not a good one.
 It lacks the twists and turns needed to really sell the ideas at play, which is a shame as there is certainly a good idea for a movie in there.
 Perhaps if it had been shot with more flair, or had something else to highlight besides the plodding plot, it could be redeemed."